liaoxl/MultiLayerGraph/README.md

 	https://github.com/liaoxl/MultiLayerGraph
 	Xiangli Liao(liaoxl2012@gmail.com)
-	Reimplemented to make it available for public use 2012~2013
+	Implemented to make it available for public use 2012~2013

 --------------------------------------------------------------------